 In preparation for the harvest season, government recruiters are responsible for finding Haitian workers and bringing them to the sugar cane fields.
 They are not hard to find, as many Haitians are desperate for any kind of work.
 It is also common for some workers to be abducted and taken to the fields against their will.

 Once they cross the border into the Dominican Republic, the workers are stripped of their clothes and their identification is confiscated.
 For the next several months, they will spend up to 14 hours in the sun each day cutting the dense canes with a machete.
 Cuts, gashes and severed fingers are common injuries for the workers, who usually receive no medical attention for their injuries.

 At night, the workers sleep on metal cots in crowded sheds with no water and no toilet.
-Many of the barracks are patrolled by armed guards and acts of sexual violence against female workers are not uncommon.
+Many of the barracks are patrolled by armed guards, and in the past, acts of sexual violence against female workers were not uncommon.